-Caused by: Stress fractures are common among runners who increase their mileage too soon or find themselves “striking” or “landing” improperly; they can also occur in athletes who play on hard surfaces or make a sudden switch to a high intensity workout plan.
+Stress fractures are common among runners who increase their mileage too soon or find themselves “striking” or “landing” improperly; they can also occur in athletes who play on hard surfaces or make a sudden switch to a high-intensity workout plan.

 3. Ankle Sprains

 Connected to your feet, your ankle joints are easy to “twist” if you land funny or misjudge a step.
 But it’s when your ankle becomes swollen and painful afterward that a true sprain is to be suspected.

 Ankle sprains occur when the foot rolls outward and the ankle rolls inward, hurting the ligaments on the inside of the ankle.